Purple954/credit-fraud-detection/README.md

 This project uses machine learning techniques to detect fraudulent credit card transactions.

 ## Dataset
-The dataset used is `creditcard.csv`, containing anonymized transaction data.
+The dataset used is `creditcard.csv`, containing anonymized transaction data. link to the original datset https://www.kaggle.com/datasets/mlg-ulb/creditcardfraud

 ## Models Used
 - XGBoost Classifier